ok626/art-proxy/README.md

-# tmdb-art-proxy
+# art-proxy

-A self-hostable Docker app that serves TMDB movie/TV posters and backdrops via simple redirect URLs — designed for use with Stremio addons and catalogs.
+A self-hostable Docker app that serves Fanart/TMDB Movie/TV posters and backdrops via simple redirect URLs — designed for use with Stremio addons and catalogs.

 ## URL Format